Word embeddings — word2vec and vectors that mean something

 With pre-processing done, let’s look at how the training algorithm uses these pairs.

-Each pair is one training example, representing an input and a label.
-The four pairs emitted from one window position around sat are four separate training examples with the same input (sat) and four different labels (the, cat, on, the).
-Only the input goes through the forward pass — the label sits on the side until the loss step.
+The four pairs emitted from one window position around sat are four separate training examples with the same input sat and four different prediction targets (the, cat, on, the).
+Only the input goes through the forward pass; the target isn’t used during the network’s computation at all — it’s only consulted at the loss step, to score how well the predicted distribution matched it.

 Before we can feed anything into the network, we need to represent the word as a vector of numbers.